 - Ultrasonography uses sound waves to create a picture of the uterus and other pelvic organs.

 - Hysteroscopy uses a slender device (the hysteroscope) to see the inside of the uterus.
 It is inserted through the vagina and cervix (opening of the uterus).
 This lets your health care professional see fibroids inside the uterine cavity.

 - Hysterosalpingography is a special X-ray test.
 It may detect abnormal changes in the size and shape of the uterus and fallopian tubes.

 - Sonohysterography is a test in which fluid is put into the uterus through the cervix.
 Ultrasonography is then used to show the inside of the uterus.
 The fluid provides a clear picture of the uterine lining.

-- Laparoscopy uses a slender device (the laparoscope) to help the doctor see the inside of the abdomen.
+- Laparoscopy uses a slender device (the laparoscope) to help your health care professional see the inside of the abdomen.
 It is inserted through a small cut just below or through the navel.
-The doctor can see fibroids on the outside of the uterus with the laparoscope.
+Fibroids on the outside of the uterus can be seen with the laparoscope.

 Imaging tests, such as magnetic resonance imaging and computed tomography scans, may be used but are rarely needed.
 Some of these tests may be used to track the growth of fibroids over time.

 Fibroids that do not cause symptoms, are small, or occur in a woman who is nearing menopause often do not require treatment.
 Certain signs and symptoms may signal the need for treatment: